Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 Price: $3.99 / 12 pack of cans

-Info: Like A&W, Shasta really posits itself as the “root beer float” root beer with classic but artificial flavors, medium fizz, and lots of creamines.
+Info: Like A&W, Shasta really posits itself as the “root beer float” root beer with classic but artificial flavors, medium fizz, and lots of creaminess.

 Since the product is fully artificial and there’s not much to be said about its ingredients, I’d like to mention that when I was a freshman in college, the school hired a comic for our incoming student orientation to do a 45-minute show.
-Mid-set he sipped a Shasta and someone in he crowd yelled, “How’s the Shasta?!”
+Mid-set he sipped a Shasta and someone in the crowd yelled, “How’s the Shasta?!”

 I have never seen a more perfect heckle in my life than teasing a random soda brand and therefore the entire chain of life choices of the comic drinking it.
 It literally shut the whole show down and the comedian couldn’t bounce back.
 He left early and the person who yelled it was famous across campus for years.